batcholi/Archean_wiki/src/xenoncode/hud.md

 $myPanel.width ; returns the width of the panel
 $myPanel.height ; returns the height of the panel
+$myPanel.x ; returns the x position of the panel
+$myPanel.y ; returns the y position of the panel
+$myPanel.scroll ; returns the mouse scroll value (-1, 0, or 1)

 ; ENTRY POINT
 click.$myPanel ($x:number, $y:number) ; returns the click position within the panel